willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 ## Capacitor

-The basic equation describing a capacitor relates charge on the capacitor to the voltage across the capacitor.
+The basic equation describing a capacitor relates charge $\text Q$ on the capacitor to the voltage $\text V$ across the capacitor.

 $\text Q = \text C\,\text V$